tinyprinter/tinyprinter.club/content/_index.md

   claim code: fojy-q4xv-7pe2-xt00
 ```

 Next, we're going to claim the printer on [Nordprojects' `sirius` instance](https://littleprinter.nordprojects.co/).
 Sign in there with Twitter, and click "Claim a printer".
-Enter the claim code you have and give it a name, then hit "Claim Printer".
+Enter the claim code you have and give it a name, then hit "Claim Printer". **Note: the claimed printer will not show up on the UI until you connect it to the server (see the next section).**

-Congratulations, you now have a fake Little Printer!
-Save the [`device.li`](https://device.li) address, you'll need it later to add the printer to the ([web](https://littleprinters.netlify.app/))[app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), or giving it to a friend.

 # Wiring it all up